-This summer research program is open to students, 14 and older, that (1) will be juniors or seniors in the 2016-2017 academic year and (2) have excelled in a high school biology course.
+- This program is open to high school students, 14 and older, who (1) will be juniors or seniors in the 2017-2018 academic year, and (2) have excelled in a high school biology course.
 Students currently enrolled in biology are welcome to apply.
 Exceptions will not be considered.

-- Final deadline for applications is March 1, 2016 at 5:00 PM CST.
-(Online application and all supplementary materials must be in our possession.
-Applications completed after this will not be considered).
+- Final deadline for applications is March 1, 2017 at 5:00 PM CST.
+Online application and all supplementary materials must be in our possession.
+Late applications completed after this will not be considered.